ddebenedittis/anymal_c_simple_description/README.md

 The extended ANYmal C robot description, simulation, and control software is available exclusively to members of the [ANYmal Research community](https://www.anymal-research.org).
 For more information and membership applications, contact info@anybotics.com.

+The shanks collisions have been removed, avoiding double collisions in Gazebo in the case of very soft terrains.

 **Author & Maintainer: Linus Isler, [ANYbotics](https://www.anybotics.com)**

 ![ANYmal C Robot Description](doc/anymal_c_rviz.png)